himakio/studies/README.md

 * **Idea**

-> The Idea behind this project was that there are several stock monitoring softwares but some of them are paid and r
+> The Idea behind this project was that there are several stock monitoring softwares but some of them are paid and rest of them do not